Bakrog/subtask2/README.md

 subtask: true
 return: Assess the code review.
 Challenge the findings, then implement the valid fixes.
 ---
-Review this PR for bugs.
+Review the PR# $ARGUMENTS for bugs.
 ```

 - For `subtask: true` commands, it replaces OpenCode's "summarize" message.